yahoo/fluxible/README.md

 ## Development

-Development is currently being done against Node 4/6/8.
-This repository leverages [Lerna][] for package management.
+Development is currently being done against latest Node LTS versions.
+This repository leverages [Lerna] for package management.

 Releases can be done with the following steps: